 Director of Outreach

 Anne joined the staff of Bridge of Hope National in 2012 after working for almost ten years as Special Events Coordinator and then Development Director for Bridge of Hope Lancaster & Chester Counties.
-She is an active member of Ascension Lutheran Church, serves on various school and community committees, and is married with three children.
+She is an active member of Ascension Lutheran Church, has served on various school and community committees, and is married with three children.
 Anne holds a bachelor’s degree from Millersville University and has previous experience in social services, sales, and customer relations.

-Director of Marketing and Development
+Director of Development